Basics In Statistics Question And Answers

 Secondary:

-• It is trauma from occlusion that results due to reduced ability of tissues to resist occlusal forces
+• It is trauma from occlusion that results in to reduced ability of tissues to resist occlusal forces

 • Adaptive capacity is impaired by bone loss re- resulting from marginal inflammation